hamada-kamal/hamada-kamal/README.md

 - 👋 Hi, I’m @hamada-kamal
 - 👀 I’m interested in coding, sports, fashion, reading
-- 🌱 I’m currently learning React With TypeScript
+- 🌱 I’m currently learning how to build odoo applications
 - 📫 How to reach me

 whatsapp: 01205236682